 - Getting into “Stage” Contest Shape, Tracking Results is Key: Interview with Don Gauvreau

-Read Carla’s experience with Venus Index in her own words:
+Read Lita’s experience with Venus Index in her own words:

 I arrived at the VI Community just before the start of the VT4 contest period with a recent weight loss of 30lbs and measurements very near to the VI metrics.
 It was thrilling to discover a set of quantifiable measurements I could further train my body to.
 At the time, I didn’t really know where I should or wanted to go “next” with my physique and fitness goals.
 Finding the VI metrics gave me a new measure of refinement to work towards so I became…